sillsdev/ptx2pdf/docs/documentation/diglot.md

 - ```\rangerefL```,  ```\rangerefR```, ```\rangerefA```   (and their companions ```\firstrefL,R,A``` and ```\lastrefL,R,A```) have now been defined, which display the book/chapter/verse ranges on a given column only.
 The appropriate font will be selected from the stylesheet(s) (```\Marker h```, ```hL``` and ```hR```, as above).

 ### Page layout options

 - ```\def\ColumnGutterFactor{15}```
 Gutter between the 2 cols, (measured in ```\FontSizeUnit```s), just like in two column mode.
+- ```\ColumnGutterRuletrue``` There should be a vertical rule(line) between columns of text.
+- ```\FigGutterRuletrue``` There should be a vertical rule between column-figures if there is one between the columns of text
+- ```\NoteGutterRuletrue``` There should be a vertical rule between footnotes if there is one between the columns of text
+- ```\JoinGutterRuletrue``` There should be no gap in the vertical rule between the one for the text body and the one for the notes.
+If false, there is no vertical rule in the gap controlled by `\AboveNoteSpace`.

 - ```\def\DiglotLFraction{0.55}```
 Fraction of the space that is used by column L.  Similarly `\DiglotRFraction`, `\DiglotAFraction` etc. Unless multiple page layout (experimental)